nextflow-io/nextflow/docs/operator.rst

     [2, ciao]
     [3, ciao]

-A second version of the ``combine`` operator allows you to combine between them those items that share a common matching key.
-The index of the key element is specified by using the ``by`` parameter (the index is zero-based, multiple indexes can be specified with list a integers).
+A second version of the ``combine`` operator allows you to combine items that share a common matching key.
+The index of the key element is specified by using the ``by`` parameter (the index is zero-based, multiple indexes can be specified with a list of integer numbers).
 For example::

     left = Channel.of(['A', 1], ['B', 2], ['A', 3])